dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ![address parsing canada](address_parsing.png)

+For our purpose, we define 8 pertinent tags that can be found in an address: `[StreetNumber, StreetName, Orientation, Unit, Municipality, Province, PostalCode, GeneralDelivery]`.

 Since addresses are sequences of arbitrary length where a word's index does not mean as much as its position relative to others, one can hardly rely on a simple fully connected neural network for address tagging.
 A dedicated type of neural networks was specifically designed for this kind of tasks involving sequential data: RNNs.